PUBG Player to Developer in 30 Weeks - Meet Utkarsh

 I remember an alumnus named Vikas who helped me a lot throughout the joining process.
 He cleared all my doubts.

 The first month at Masai was easy.
-After the first unit, I was in a huge dilemma, whether to sign the ISA agreement and proceed or not.
+After the first unit, I was in a huge dilemma, whether to sign the PAP and proceed or not.

 The learning I received in the first unit was sufficient enough to sign up for the course.
 But it was a big decision to take.